 Monroe Sunflowers

-On private land near Monroe, NC, there’s a big sunflower field, where visitors are invited to come by, take pictures, and cut some sunflowers.
-There’s no cost!
 It’s on the corner of Harley Street and West Franklin Street, Monroe.
 You can put 100 Harley Street, Monroe, NC, into your GPS.

-They even have clippers that you can use if you don’t have any.
+There will be clippers that you can use if you don’t have any.
 Make sure to put the clippers back when you’re done.
 To check on status, search social media for the hashtag #monroesunflowers.
 Use that tag if you post pictures, so they’ll see them!

 Please park on the side of Harley Street, not in the driveway of the white house.